 To be a successful employer, it’s your job to make the cream of the talent out there want to work for your business, instead of the competition.
 As a result, not only will your organisation do better in the marketplace, but you’ll also cut the time it takes to hire, slash your recruitment costs and create an employer brand that fosters pride in your workforce, thereby motivating and retaining existing staff.

 Creating a great brand personality

 Creating a great employer brand isn’t easy; it takes time and effort.
 Simply offering a good wage isn’t enough to win over potential candidates.
 Indeed, some candidates are willing to sacrifice a higher wage for a company that has offered more in terms of brand personality.
 They need to believe in your company, what it does and the work environment you offer.
 They want variety in their day-to-day role and the opportunity to learn and grow professionally.
-It’s all of these things you need to reinforce to get across your message to build your employer brand.
+It’s all of these things and elements that you need to reinforce to get across your message to build your employer brand.

 Find out what attracts people to your company.
 Ask current employees what they like about the organisation and what you could do better.
 Find out what makes your company unique and what you can do to stand out even more.
 Once you have that information, you can create an action plan to consolidate your strengths and work on getting that message out to potential employees.
 Make sure you explain your values and the benefits of working there in all your marketing materials and online media.

 Become an employer of choice

 Of course, a good compensation package will help too.
 Benchmark salaries and benefits at your organisation against your competitors.
 To compete for the best available talent, the package you offer needs to be competitive.
 Don’t forget to create and advertise perks that could be significantly relevant to some potential applicants, especially those relating to work-life balance!